 The silicone and wax earplugs are almost virtually identical in their ability to reduce noise.

 They have an NRR (Noise Reduction Rating) of 22-23 dB, blocking a substantial amount of noise but considerably less than adequately inserted foam earplugs (NRR 28-33 dB)

 They are a pretty good option for sleep and moderate noise environments.

 Notably, at frequencies below 2000 Hz, foam earplugs reduce noise much better.

 This is important if you want to clog loud snoring, traffic rumble, generator or train engine noise, and different other noises with substantial amounts of low-frequency noise.

-If you want to block speech noise (500-4000 Hz), foam earplugs are the better option.
+If you want to block speech noise (500-4000 Hz), silicone earplugs are the better option.